Best First Foods for Baby-Led Weaning (Plus 10 Easy Recipes)

-Introducing solids is one of the most exciting—and nerve-wracking—milestones of early parenthood.
-If you’re considering a baby-led weaning approach, you might be wondering: What are the best foods to start with?
+Starting solids is one of the most delightful—and terrifying—parts of early parenthood.
+If you want to try a baby-led weaning, you might be asking: What are the best first foods?
 Are they safe?
-Will my baby get enough nutrition?
+Are they getting enough nutrition?

-The good news is that baby-led weaning first foods can be simple, nutritious, and even fun.
-This method encourages babies to self-feed whole foods from the beginning, helping them build independence, motor skills, and healthy eating habits for life.
+The best thing about baby-led weaning first foods is that they can be simple, nutritious, and fun!
+Baby-led weaning as a method encourages babies to self-feed whole foods from the beginning, which helps them to be independent, learn motor skills and develop healthy eating habits for life.

-- And 10 easy baby-led weaning recipes perfect for beginners
+• And 10 easy baby-led weaning recipes ideal for beginners.

 What Is Baby-Led Weaning (BLW)?